-boats on this site make use of the stitch and glue,the strip
+boats on this site make use of the stitch and glue and strip

 building method, or a combination of these, they are some of

-long it takes to build a boat will vary from person to person,
+long it takes to build a boat varies from person to person,

 the boat you chose to build, your skills, the level of finish